 Let’s say you have three slates of candidates running for school board - two are pretty similar, and one is more extreme.
 If the first two slates of candidates each get 33% of the vote, that means 66% of voters (despite their marginal differences) favor pretty similar outcomes; but if the third slate of candidates gets 34% of the vote (just 1% more than each of the others), that slate of candidates will win.
 Doesn’t seem fair, does it?
 That’s the reality of a “plurality” voting system - whoever gets the largest share of votes wins, even if the majority of voters do not support those candidates.

-Let's walk through an example election, first using the classic “plurality rules” election system and then showing the impact of proportional RCV.
+Let's walk through an example election, first using the classic plurality block election system most commonly used in NJ.
 In most school board elections in New Jersey, voters are instructed to pick three candidates, and the candidates with the most votes win.

 In this sample election, "More Tests" is the most popular slate of candidates, and so all of their candidates are elected.
 However, there are two problems with this method.